bugsbugsbux/notes-on-nix/notes-on-nix.md

     fix (extends change2 (extends change1 initial))
 ```

-In summary: Overlays are functions with two arguments, that describe a
-change to a fixpoint, whose final and old state can be accessed via the
-two arguments usually called `final` and `prev`, or `self` and `super`
-(in older code).

 For convenience, sets can be made extensible with `lib.makeExtensible`.
 This means instead of having to call `lib.fix lib.extends myoverlay
 myset`, an overlay can be applied by passing it as argument to a value's